http2/http2.github.io/index.md

 HTTP/2 is a replacement for how HTTP is expressed "on the wire."
-It is **not** a ground-up rewrite of the protocol; HTTP methods, status codes and semantics will be the same, and it should be possible to use the same APIs as HTTP/1.x (possibly with some small additions) to represent the protocol.
+It is **not** a ground-up rewrite of the protocol; HTTP methods, status codes and semantics are the same, and it should be possible to use the same APIs as HTTP/1.x (possibly with some small additions) to represent the protocol.

 The focus of the protocol is on performance; specifically, end-user perceived